nstanford5/marlowe-react/FAQS.md

 ## Common Issues

 ### 400 Bad Request
-Your contract creation request is malformed.
+1. Your contract creation request is malformed.
 Check the types that you are inputting to your Smart Contract.

+2. Have you been developing for a few days?
+Check your timeouts have not expired in your Smart Contract.

 ### 403 Forbidden
 The address that is making the request is not allowed to perform that action.
 You may have incorrectly specified which wallet is interacting with the Smart Contract.
 TODO -- In this repository connecting a wallet does not yet guarantee that wallet is authorized to interact with the SC.
 Different browser extensions will have different implementations of this, because of multiple wallet address features.